maximalist0/2026-01-fluid-dex-v2/README.md

 In the Money Market contracts, during liquidation, there are cases where a portion of the amount intended to be received by the liquidator may be skipped if it is small.
 This is a deliberate rounding decision.

 6. Unsupported token decimals in Dex contracts
-Tokens with 15, 16, or 17 decimals are intentionally not supported in the Dex contracts
+Tokens with 15, 16, or 17 decimals are intentionally not supported in the Dex contracts.

 7. Protocol fee and interest revenue accounting in Dex contracts The Dex contracts do not currently account for, or provide an on chain mechanism to collect, accrued protocol fees.
 This is a deliberate design choice made to reduce the gas cost of swaps.
 Additionally, in certain cases, eg interest accrued on LP fees that have not yet been collected, or interest on stored balances held by the DEX, is revenue to the protocol.
 This interest revenue is also not explicitly accounted for on-chain.
-Both protocol fees and interest related revenues can be calculated retrospectively using historical on-chain data and off-chain accounting mechanisms if required.
+Both protocol fees and interest related revenues can be calculated retrospectively using historical on-chain data and off-chain accounting mechanisms when required.

 8. Conservative rounding in favor of the protocol There are multiple places in the codebase where explicit rounding is applied to consistently keep the protocol on the conservative (winning) side.
 This may result in users paying slightly more or receiving slightly fewer tokens in certain operations, with these residual amounts effectively remaining within the protocol.
 The amounts involved are minimal and non-material, making this an acceptable design choice.